LAYAIraq/frontend-docs/docs/mixins/vue/plugin-edit.md

 PluginEdit
 ===============
-This component uses mixin to populate plugin data on create, and inject properties for plugin edit component
+This mixin to populate plugin data on create, and inject properties for plugin edit component

 ## Structure